interstitialRedirectModalTitle

 Looming behind the proposals at COP15 were the connection between protecting biodiversity and tackling climate change.
 Forests, mangroves, coral reefs, peatlands and other ecosystems that harbor a wealth of life also store vast amounts of carbon, so protecting and restoring these ecosystems is essential for tempering the planet’s climate.

-4. Why was TNC at COP15?
+4. Why will TNC be at COP16?

 As leaders of governments worldwide set new global targets for protecting biodiversity, TNC stands ready to help nations realize their bold ambitions.
 This is core to our mission and our priorities.
 We must safeguard nature not only for its own sake, but also to temper climate change and protect communities around the world.